shriyanshibhadada/-license-plate-recogniser/README.md

 ﻿# -license-plate-recogniser
- Recognizes bounding rectangle and Number of lisence plate from images and video of car.
+ Recognizes bounding rectangle and Number of license plate from images and video of car.

 ## set up
 Download custom weights from https://drive.google.com/file/d/1SluMGlz5iayjQjKwNqVtkrJvfCbTZieU/view?usp=sharing and add them to the folder.